Whisk together the rice flour, the sweet rice flour and the salt in a large mixing bowl.

 Pour in the coconut oil and whisk in.

-Remove the pancake from the pan onto kitchen paper to absorb the excess coconut oil.
+Remove the pancake from the pan onto kitchen paper to absorb any excess coconut oil.

 Pour in your next ladle of pancake batter and continue until all the pancakes are made.